bitwarden/passwordless-docs/src/guide/operations.md

 ## Register - Create token

-To register a credential for a user, your backend calls the passwordless api:
+To register a credential for a user, your backend calls the passwordless API:

 Required information: